Americans in the United Kingdom: Notable people

-African Americans

-African American immigration to the UK began as early as the late-eighteenth century after American slaves failed in their attempt to defend the British Crown in the American Revolution.
+African-American immigration to the UK began as early as the late-eighteenth century after American slaves failed in their attempt to defend the British Crown in the American Revolution.
 The Revolution began in the thirteen American colonies and United States in the late-1770s.
 The British promised freedom to any slave or rebel who fought the Americans on their behalf.
 African Americans made up over 20% of the American population at the time, which was the second-largest ethnic group in British North America only after the English and as many as 30,000 slaves escaped to British lines.
 The largest regiment was the Black Pioneers who followed troops under Sir General Henry Clinton.
 Working as soldiers, labourers, pilots, cooks, and musicians, they were a major part of the unsuccessful British war effort.
 African Americans who fought against the British were known as Black Patriots (modern day African Americans in the US), but rather if they were fighting for the Crown or American Independence both were mostly doing it in return for promises of freedom from enslavement or indentured servitude.

 The British-American Commission identified the Black people who had joined the British before the surrender, and issued "certificates of freedom" signed by General Birch or General Musgrave.
 Those who chose to emigrate were evacuated by ship.
 The fallout of the Revolution resulted in an estimated 75,000 to 100,000 Black Americans scattering across the Atlantic world, profoundly affecting the development of Nova Scotia, the Bahamas, Jamaica, and the African nation of Sierra Leone as prominent leaders in the emerging freed black communities.
 To make sure no one attempted to leave who did not have a certificate of freedom, the name of any Black person on board a vessel, whether slave, indentured servant, or free, was recorded, along with the details of enslavement, escape, and military service, in a document called the Book of Negroes.
 Between 400 and 1,000 African Americans emigrated to London and were later given the title of Black Loyalist for their service in the British Armed forces and formed the core of the early Black British community.